redger-au/RepData_PeerAssessment1/PA1_template.md

 There were 2304 NAs in the raw data.

 Once NAs are replaced with imputed data (ie. with the average for that 5 minute time period)
-1. The new mean steps per day is 10765 (vs 9354 previously)
+1. The new mean steps per day is 10765 (vs 10766 previously)
-2. The new median steps per day is 10762  (vs 10395 previously)
+2. The new median steps per day is 10762  (vs 10765 previously)

-We can see that the mean and median number of steps per day have risen once data is "imputed".
+We can see that the mean and median number of steps per day have barely changed once data is "imputed".
- This reflects the fact that we have added data where previously there was none.
+ This reflects the fact that we have replaced NA with the mean.

-It should be noted that many NAs occurred where there was no data for a whole day - these imputed values would have little impact on the overall median.

 NOTE: Imputed data is
 1. Based on the 5 minute intervals
 2. Imputed values are for intervals where the "number of steps" value is NA